msranjana/CG_SCREENSAVER/README.md

 # 🎇 Interactive Rotating Spirals (OpenGL + GLUT)

-This is a fun and interactive C program using OpenGL and GLUT to render **rotating spiral patterns** with dynamic colors, scaling, and animation.
+This is a fun and interactive C program using OpenGL and GLUT to render **rotating spiral patterns** .
 Users can interact using the **keyboard and mouse** to change spiral types, count, colors, and more.

 ---